drand/website/docs/docs/specification.md

   field is empty is the network has never reshared yet.
 See TODO for more information.

-**Note**: This group information is only shared between drand nodes.
+**Note**: This group information is only shared between internal processes of drand nodes.
 Even though it doesn't expose private key materials it non-essential information from the point of view of users.
 A public struct derived from the group to share to clients is described in the [root of trust section](#root-of-trust).

 #### Group configuration hash